cube-alchemy/cube-alchemy/docs/concepts/metrics.md

     - Pandas group by strings: `'sum'`, `'mean'`, `'count'`, `'min'`, `'max'`, etc.

+    - You can extend the pandas group by strings by registering custom functions, which will aggregate over the resultin pandas series.
+See below.

-    - Custom callable functions: `lambda x: x.quantile(0.95)` or any function that accepts a pandas Series
+    - Custom callable functions: `lambda x: x.quantile(0.95)` or any function that accepts a pandas Series.

+NOTE: Avoid passing custom callabes if you plan to work with YAML (or other source) catalog to persist these definitions.
+After registering it you can use it.

 ## Derived Metrics